f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/README.md

 - a BIG-IQ CM instance to configure and orchestrate instances of BIG-IP VE
 - a BIG-IQ Data Collection Device (DCD) to store analytics data.

-The CFT also creates an Apache demo web server.
+The templates also create an Apache demo web server.

 After you configure the BIG-IQ instances, BIG-IQ automatically launches a BIG-IP VE instance in AWS or Azure.